felangel/bloc/packages/angular_bloc/README.md

 ## Examples

-- [Simple Counter Example](https://github.com/felangel/Bloc/tree/master/examples/angular_counter) - a complete example of how to create a `CounterBloc` and hook it up to an AngularDart app.
+- [Counter](https://github.com/felangel/Bloc/tree/master/examples/angular_counter) - a complete example of how to create a `CounterBloc` and hook it up to an AngularDart app.
 - [Github Search](https://github.com/felangel/Bloc/tree/master/examples/github_search/angular_github_search) - an example of how to create a Github Search Application using the `bloc` and `angular_bloc` packages.

 ### Contributors